 h.
 On the next page, select Link to Wiki, highlight the name of the Wiki you just created and click Next.

 j.
-Make the Wiki Available by selecting Yes, and enter Date Restrictions if necessary.
+Make the Wiki available (to students) by selecting Yes Availability' and enter any Date Restrictions as necessary.

-l.
+k.
+Click Submit.
 A link to the wiki is created in the current content area.
-Click it to view the wiki.
+Click it to view.

 4. Edit Wiki content